 Nothing is as unpleasant as getting a notice that you are going to have 15%-25% (it varies by state) of your paycheck taken.
 Once that happens, you are kind of stuck unless you change jobs or file for bankruptcy.
 I even had an attorney tell me once that even after personal bankruptcy, the SBA still may be able to garnish social security.

 One of the most common calls I get is from people who have received notice from their employer that the US Treasury is going to start wage garnishing their paycheck.
 If I get that call, it’s usually too late.
 Once they start garnishing, they are like a pitbull.
-Their teeth are sunk in deep, and it’s going to take a crow bar to get them off.
+They sink their teeth in, and don’t let go.
 If the Treasury is taking $500 per paycheck, that’s $12K per year or $60K over 5 years.
 Do you think at that point they’ll be interested in taking your settlement offer of $10,000?
 Hint: nope.